2012 Guatemala earthquake: Relief and reconstruction

 The minister of finance of Guatemala expressed that 800 million quetzales were ready for covering emergent needs due to the earthquake.
 The Ministry of Health of Guatemala assigned 1 million quetzales to the hospital of San Marcos and dispatched two trucks with medicines.
 In Guatemala City, various organizations collected donated provisions for people affected by the earthquake.
 The minister of interior announced a fund of 25 million quetzales for the reconstruction of damaged police stations, prisons, and government buildings.

-The United States Ambassador to Guatemala announced to offer 50,000 USD to Coordinadora Nacional para la Reducción de Desastres (CONRED) for immediate humanitarian help.
-The United States and Taiwan would offer 110,000 USD in total as economical support.
-The Inter-American Development Bank would offer 200,000 USD.
+The United States Ambassador to Guatemala announced to offer US$50,000 to Coordinadora Nacional para la Reducción de Desastres (CONRED) for immediate humanitarian help.
+The United States and Taiwan would offer US$110,000 in total as economical support.
+The Inter-American Development Bank would offer US$200,000.
 Various countries offered to provide help in personnel or matter, including Venezuela and Chile.
 World Food Programme offered 72 tonnes of emergency food aid.

 On November 9, the authorities started the evaluation of the damaged houses in San Marcos and San Pedro Sacatepéquez to decide which to be repaired and which to be demolished and rebuilt.
 The reconstruction in San Marcos had started on November 27.
 It was estimated that the reconstruction of the houses could need at least a year.